AmberELEC/website/docs/installation.md

 #### (Optional) Step 5: Second SD

 If you're using a system that supports a second SD card and you want to use a second SD card for your games, now is the time to set it up.
-Format the card as ExFAT or ext4.
+Format the card as exFAT or ext4.
 Don't put anything on the card yet.
 Turn your console off, put the game SD card in the second slot, and turn it back on.
 During bootup, AmberELEC will create the folder structure for your second SD card.
 Now you can transfer games to and from your second SD card using your preferred method.

 {: .note }
 > # Note